Nearly Optimal Latent State Decoding in Block MDPs: Proof of Theorem -- Initial Spectral Clustering

 \begin{lemma}[Lemma 6 in \cite{Gao18}] Assume that $\min_{x,y \in\cX: f(x) \neq f(y)} \lVert \tilde{R}(x, \cdot) - \tilde{R}(y, \cdot) \rVert \geq 2\xi$ for some $\xi > 0$.
 Then it holds that

 where we define $\cX_1 = \lbrace x \in \cX \backslash \cX_0: \Vert \hat{U}(x, \cdot) - \tilde{R}(x, \cdot) \Vert_1 \ge \xi \rbrace$. \end{lemma}

 The proof of Lemma \ref{lem:gao-geometry} is borrowed from \cite{Gao18}.
-The statement we provide here differs slightly from that of provided by Gao et al. in \cite{Gao18} as their study concerned the \emph{Degree Corrected Block Model} while in our case we consider BMDPs.
+The statement we provide here differs slightly from that provided by \cite{Gao18} as they considered the \emph{Degree Corrected Block Model} while in our case we consider BMDPs.
 However, the proof is essentially the same and is provided here for completeness (postponed end of this subsection).

-Now, invoking Proposition \ref{prop:separability}, we have under the assumption that $I(\Phi)> 0$, for all $x, y \in \cX$ such that $f(x) \neq f(y)$, $\Vert \tilde{R}(x, \cdot) - \tilde{R}(y, \cdot)\Vert_1 \ge \tilde{J}(\Phi, \pi)$.
+Now, invoking Proposition \ref{prop:separability}, we have under the assumption that $I(\Phi)> 0$, for all $x, y \in \cX$ such that $f(x) \neq f(y)$, $\Vert \tilde{R}(x, \cdot) - \tilde{R}(y, \cdot)\Vert_1 \ge \tilde{J}(\Phi, \rho)$.
 Thus, applying Lemma \ref{lem:gao-geometry} specialised to the $\ell_1$ norm, we immediately obtain that

-where $\cX_1 = \lbrace x \in \cX\backslash \cX_0: \Vert \hat{U}(x, \cdot) - \tilde{R}(x, \cdot)\Vert_1 \ge \tilde{J}(\Phi, \pi)/2 \rbrace$.
+where $\cX_1 = \lbrace x \in \cX\backslash \cX_0: \Vert \hat{U}(x, \cdot) - \tilde{R}(x, \cdot)\Vert_1 \ge \tilde{J}(\Phi, \rho)/2 \rbrace$.

 Starting from our regularity Assumption \ref{assumption:regularity}, observe that

 \paragraph{Bounding $\sum_{x \in \cX_0} \Vert \tilde{N}(x, \cdot)\Vert_1$.} We have: